Mailchimp is the 800 pound gorilla of email marketing providers but they aren’t a fit for all organizations.

 And for the ten minute answer, read on:

-Data storage in Canada
+Mailchimp alternative with data storage in Canada

 American bulk email providers such as Mailchimp (and others such as Constant Contact, Campaign Monitor, AWeber, Sendinblue, etc.) have one thing in common: they operate on US based servers and don’t store data in Canada.